yeana-dev/devlog/client/README.md

 #### MVP

-- User view all notes on homepage
+- Use Axios to consume data from Airtable, and GET/render all data(notes) in homepage.
 - User can view notes by categories (Programming language / framework)
-- Post/edit notes
+- Post/edit notes within one component (/form)
-- Showpage (detail note) for each notes
+- Showpage (detail note) for each notes with clickable edit(axios.put) and delete(axios.delete) button
+- Implement responsive design on 2 screen sizes, using a media query.
+- Structured components layout using Flexbox.

 #### PostMVP